cansuyalcinn/NetCentric/README.md

 ## Input

 #### data
 1. The PPI network edge and index files.

-The files are located in data/intact_nodupl_edge_file.txt and data/intact_nodupl_index_file.txt
+The file is located at data/intact_nodupl_edge_file.txt

 ```bash
 0	""CHEBI